 A 401(k) is an employer-sponsored retirement plan that allows you to save for retirement in a tax-advantaged way, often referred to as a defined-contribution plan.
 Generally, you can contribute a portion of your salary by having your employer withhold it from your paycheck automatically.
-In addition to your own contributions, your employer will likely match your contribution, as well.
+In addition to your own contributions, your employer will likely match your contribution.

 Starting a 401(k) early is one of the most powerful steps you can take to prepare yourself for retirement.
 That’s because the earlier you start, the longer you have for compound interest to work in your favor and grow your savings to a sizable balance.